angoca/db2-index/Main-sources.md

   * Articles since 201301 to 201801
 * DeveloperWorks (Articles). http://www.ibm.com/developerworks/views/data/libraryview.jsp?sort_by=Date&search_by=db2
   * Articles since 201601 to 201702
-* Michael Spoden - SQL PL Guide (Programming reference 🔡 ). http://www.sqlpl-guide.com/
+* Shiji Pan - With Data (Blog related to a data software). https://www.withdata.com/blog/
-  * All sections (some articles were excluded because they do not contain any information)
+  * All articles related to Db2 (Between 2013 to 201805)

 These blogs are not longer updated 😞